tatekitzhak/cheat-sheet-for-software-developer/wordpress/LEMP.md

 - `sudo systemctl stop nginx` - A commo reason to stop is to change configration.
 - `sudo systemctl reload nginx`-
 - `sudo systemctl enable nginx`
+- `sudo nginx -t` - Check Nginx Configuration Syntax is correct. useful if you have made changes or added a new configuration to the existing configuration structure.

 - `pgrep nginx`
 - `ss -tlpn | grep :80`